marclamberti/airflogotchi/README.md

 ### Deployment to Airflow Plugins

-Once the development is complete, you can build the library using `pnpm build` and then host the content of the `dist` folder.
-You can do that on your own infrastructure or within airflow by adding static file serving to your api server via registering a plugin `fastapi_apps`.
+Once the development is complete, you can build the library using `pnpm build` and put the content fo the `dist` folder into `plugins/airflogotchi/dist`.
 You can take a look at the [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/plugins.html) for more information on how to do that.